Allowing the use of “meaty” names on plant-based foods supports farmers, sustainable livelihoods and environmental resilience

 Vote by Parliamentary committee

 On Monday, the European Parliament’s Committee on Agriculture and Rural Development adopted a proposal by a French MEP to restrict the use of certain meaty names for plant-based foods.
-The proposal was included in a targeted revision of a Common Market Organisation (CMO) regulation.
+The proposal was included in a targeted revision of a Common Market Organization (CMO) regulation.

 However, surveys have shown that consumers are not confused by “meaty” names for plant-based foods.
 In addition to this, Europe is the biggest consumer market globally for plant-based alternatives1 and the Scientific Advisory Board of the European Academies has recently called on EU policymakers to adapt the legal framework to promote scientific progress in order to keep pace internationally2.